How to Get Rid of a Dry Cough:Complete Guide

 1. Avoid Irritants: If you want to get rid of a dry cough, avoid inhaling smoke, dust, and other irritants.
 These can irritate your throat and worsen your condition.
 Consider wearing a face mask if you are around these pollutants.

 2. Stay Hydrated: Drink plenty of fluids throughout the day to keep your throat moist.
-This will help reduce the irritation and make it easier to cough up any mucus stuck in your throat.
+This will help reduce the irritation and make coughing up any mucus stuck in your throat easier.

 3. Avoid Dairy: Dairy products like milk, cheese, and ice cream can increase mucus production and worsen a dry cough.
 Try to avoid these products if you are suffering from this condition.

 4. Use Humidifiers: Dry air can worsen your cough.
 Keep your home or office air as humidified as possible.
-Use a humidifier to increase the room’s humidity level and make breathing easier.
+A humidifier can help increase the room’s humidity level and makes breathing easier.

 5. Get Plenty of Rest: When you are sick, the body needs extra rest to help fight off the infection.
 Get plenty of rest and relax so your body can heal itself.